woocommerce/grow/packages/js/storybook/README.md

 ## Prerequisites

-- You will the StoryBook config files as if you installed it in your ouw repository.
+- Create StoryBook config files as if you installed it in your own repository.
-- You will need to configure GH Pages s if you would do it in your own repository.
+- Configure GH Pages as if you would do it in your own repository.
-- You will need to add the scripts in your repo calling the storybook binaries described in the usage section.

 Example of working implementation can be found in [GLA plugin storybook folder](https://github.com/woocommerce/google-listings-and-ads/tree/develop/storybook) and [GLA plugin package.json](https://github.com/woocommerce/google-listings-and-ads/blob/develop/package.json)